flenniken/statictea/docs/messages.md

-    "Unused extra text at the end of the signature.", ## wUnusedSignatureText "Missing the function signature string.", ## wMissingSignature "Only the last parameter can be optional.", ## wNotLastOptional "The return type is required."]
+    "Unused extra text at the end of the signature.", ## wUnusedSignatureText "Missing the function signature string.", ## wMissingSignature "Only the last parameter can be optional.", ## wNotLastOptional "The return type is required.", ## wReturnTypeRequired "Out of lines; Missing required doc comment.", ## wMissingDocComment "Out of lines; No statements for the function.", ## wMissingStatements "Out of lines; missing the function\'s return statement."]
 ```

 # WarningData